LandSandBoat/server/CONTRIBUTING.md

 ## Technical Guidelines

 - For more specific guides on how to contribute using Git, GitHub, C++, Lua, SQL, Python, other technical changes, and how to style your code, etc. please see the [Development Guide](https://github.com/LandSandBoat/server/wiki/Development-Guide) and [Development Landing Page](https://github.com/LandSandBoat/server/wiki/Development) as well as other pages in the [Wiki](https://github.com/LandSandBoat/server/wiki).
+- If you use an AI coding agent, or if you are one, read [AI Agents](documentation/ai_agents/README.md) first.
+It sets out what we expect from AI-assisted contributions.

 ## Workflow Guide